-My name is Danny Davis & I am rode my Penny Farthing bicycle across the USA from Los Angeles California to Ocean City Maryland.
+I was lucky enough to ride my Penny Farthing bicycle across the USA from Los Angeles California to Ocean City Maryland.

 3254 miles